adrelanos/aeternity-wiki/Home.md

 <b>Overview and Applications of æternity:<p>

 æternity is a Blockchain protocol that is designed to solve all the aforementioned problems that are challenging smart contract platforms. æternity provides a highly efficient system for transferring value.
-Practically speaking, æternity represents a global oracle machine that can be utilized to provide decision making services on an enormous scale.<p>
+Practically speaking, æternity represents a global oracle machine that can be utilized to provide decision making services in conjunction with smart-contracts on an enormous scale.<p>

-The stateless nature of æternity’s smart contracts makes it ideal for building a myriad of applications including:<p>
+The stateless nature of æternity’s smart-contracts makes it ideal for building a myriad of applications "æpps" that provide scalability and privacy through state channels, while keeping the security of Blockchain and the access to real-world data through Oracles.
+These "æpps" will benefit also from several on-chain features, including:<p>
-1. Identities: Each account will be associated with a [unique ID number](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+* Identities: Each account will be associated with a [unique ID number](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 Users will be allowed to register distinctive names and link them to a data structure’s [Merkle](https://en.wikipedia.org/wiki/Merkle_tree) root.
-2. Wallet: the [wallet](https://en.wikipedia.org/wiki/Wallet_(software)) manages the cryptocurrency, Aeon, [private keys](https://en.wikipedia.org/wiki/Public-key_cryptography), sends and signs transactions.
+* Wallet: the [wallet](https://en.wikipedia.org/wiki/Wallet_(software)) manages the crypto-currency, æon, [private keys](https://en.wikipedia.org/wiki/Public-key_cryptography), sends and signs transactions.
 It can also be used to create channel transactions and use apps within the channel network.

+Some of these "æpps" applications include :<p>

-3. Toll API: Payment channels open the door to a novel type of APIs where a user can pay for every API request.
+* Toll API: Payment channels open the door to a novel type of APIs where a user can pay for every API request.
 [Toll APIs](https://en.wikipedia.org/wiki/AEternity#Toll_API) mitigate [DDoS](https://en.wikipedia.org/wiki/Distributed_denial-of-service_attacks_on_root_nameservers) problems and simplify the creation of high quality APIs.
-4. Insured Crowdfunding: [Insured crowdfunding](https://en.m.wikipedia.org/wiki/Equity_crowdfunding#Crowdfunding_insurance) can be implemented via means of [dominant assurance contracts](https://en.wikipedia.org/wiki/Assurance_contract#Dominant_assurance_contracts), which are smart contracts that are created to raise money for a good cause.
+* Insured Crowdfunding: [Insured crowdfunding](https://en.m.wikipedia.org/wiki/Equity_crowdfunding#Crowdfunding_insurance) can be implemented via means of [dominant assurance contracts](https://en.wikipedia.org/wiki/Assurance_contract#Dominant_assurance_contracts), which are smart contracts that are created to raise money for a good cause.
+* Decentralized Education Marketplace on æternity : æternity's powerful features can be used to disrupt education with Blockchain by creating an open marketplace where students and teachers alike, can trade private or group lessons.
+It should include social profiles of both teachers and students, gamification etc. Also, by Using æternity oracle, students can allow more than one teacher to rate a test, exam or work in general.
-5. Others: other possible applications include [cross-chain atomic swaps](https://en.bitcoin.it/wiki/Atomic_cross-chain_trading), event contracts (e.g. insurance, whistleblowing) and [prediction markets](https://en.m.wikipedia.org/wiki/Prediction_market).<p>
+* Others: [Other possible applications](https://github.com/aeternity/wiki/wiki/Idea-Box#decentralized-education-marketplace-on-%C3%A6ternity) include cross-chain atomic swaps, event contracts (e.g. insurance, whistleblowing) and prediction markets.

 <i>Extracted from deepdotweb.com article by Tamer Sameeh from Feb 28, 2017.